-Article 14 Overview of units of study and credits
+Article 15 Overview of units of study and credits

 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
+In the examination overviews below you will find a distribution of the credits.

+See below for the BILL examination overview.

-Below you will find an overview of the distribution of credits. - 3.
-Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language, which is stated in the overview of units of study.
+Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language and/or the Fontys Language Policy; the overview of units of study states which teaching and testing is provided in a foreign language.

-The programme consists of 3 phases:
+The programme consi sts of 3 phases:

 Propaedeutic phase Year 1

 Main phase Year 2 and 3

 graduation phase Year 4

 In year 3 and 4 two different learning routes are offered: 'course-based learning' and 'practice-based learning'.
 The learning outcomes of both learning routes are the same.
-From the students who register for the BILL programme at the end of the 2nd year, a maximum of 30 students will be selected on the basis of an interview and according to the conditions below: